cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

 LEFT OUTER JOIN ExplanationOfBenefit EOB ON C.encounterid = EOB.encounterid AND C.claimid = EOB.claimid
 LEFT OUTER JOIN Patient PT ON PT.patientid = EOB.patientid
 ```
-* Analyze and visualize using PowerBI
+* Analyze and visualize using Power BI

 ## Connect to Azure API for FHIR
-This option shows how to connect and analyze FHIR data that is stored in Azure API for FHIR from PowerBI desktop.
+This option shows how to connect and analyze FHIR data stored in Azure API for FHIR from Power BI desktop.

-* Download and open PowerBI Desktop
+* Download and open Power BI Desktop
-* Go to Menu --> Edit Queries --> Edit Queries --> Advanced Editor and paste the below:
+* Go to Menu --> Edit Queries --> Edit Queries --> Advanced Editor and paste the following:

 ```
 let